-Classic flavours are at the forefront in this pork loin steak recipe with roasted pears and blue cheese and it is all held together with a delicious cider sauce.
+Classic flavours are at the forefront in this pork loin steak recipe with roasted pear and blue cheese and it is all held together with a delicious cider sauce.

 Pork Loin Steak with Roasted Pears, Blue cheese and Savoury Crumble.